Velabro, the area along the river at the foot of the south-western spur of the Palatine Hill

-The portico was built in the IXth century and it was redesigned at the beginning of the XIIth century.
+The portico was built in the IXth century and it was redesigned in the XIIIth century in a way which greatly resembles that of SS.
+Giovanni e Paolo (also in the inscription).
 In 1993 it was almost wiped out by a car bomb (it opens in another window), a terrorist act by a Sicilian mafia ring, but it has been rebuilt as it was.

 (left) Interior; (right) two ancient columns

 In the 1920s all the side altars and other mainly XIXth century additions were removed in order to reveal the original design of the church which was based on fine columns taken from ancient monuments.
 Their shafts are of yellowish pavonazzetto and grey granite.
 These stones, unlike white marbles, could not be burned to make mortar.

 You may wish to see the church as it appeared in a 1588 Guide to Rome.

 (left) Fragment of ancient Roman lintel; (right-above) a relief with a scene depicting the Annunciation to Zacharias; (right-below) Greek and Latin inscriptions on the wall of the portico

 (left) Hercules; (centre) detail of the decoration; (right) overall view